Physical Therapy Billing Units A Guide to Maximizing Reimbursements

 Astoria, NY 11105

-• Track Minutes Precisely: Use EHR timers or apps like PT Timer Pro.
+• Track Minutes Precisely – Use EHR timers or apps to log sessions in real time.

 Frequently Asked Questions (FAQs)